RxLaboratory/DuSKA/src-docs/docs/index.md

 ![](img/captures/duska-popup.png)

-- *New Abnimated Key* adds a new Keyframe from the basis.
+- *New Animated Key* adds a new Keyframe from the basis.
-- *New Abnimated Key from mix* adds a new Keyframe from the current Shape Key mix.
+- *New Animated Key from mix* adds a new Keyframe from the current Shape Key mix.
 - *Add active Shape Key to animation* adds the active *Shape Key* to the list of animated *Shape Keys*.
 - *Remove Animated Key from animation* removes the active *Animated Key* but does not delete the corresponding *Shape Key*.
 - *Delete Shape Key* removes the active *Animated Key* and deletes the corresponding *Shape Key*.